Markus Löning

 Inter-AS routing (among Internet Service Providers)

-glues together thousands of Internet Service Providers in the Internet
+Glues together thousands of Internet Service Providers in the Internet

 Border Gateway Protocol (BGP)